jitinkrishnan/Crisis-Tweet-Multi-Task-DA/README.md

 ### Paper/Cite

 ### Why use this method?
 (See paper for detailed performance comparison)
-- Unlike most state-of-the-art methods, no unlabeled target data is needed to train the model (which means no gradient reversal or manual pivot extractions).
-Out-of-the-box adaptable to any domain.
-- Computationally much cheaper than the state-of-the-art methods which uses unlabeled target data, with no trade-off in performance.
+- Unsupervised (no labeled target data is needed)
+- Use Multi-Task Learning to create a better generalized model for the Low-Resource dataset
+- Interpretable Predictions

 ### Requirements
 Python3.6, Keras, Tensorflow.